 Weber: We’d love to hear your favorite joke, or funniest fact or a story about philosophy.
 Anything ever about what we’ve been talking about, society and philosophers and so forth.
 What’s something funny, or a story or a joke or something in your experience that you can tell us for our listeners?

-Biondi: Okay.
+Zach: Okay.
 I think one of my favorite like philosophy anecdotes is from Voltaire who I think is maybe a nice example of someone to talk about.
-As a public philosopher Voltaire had a lot of influence in like you know pre revolution France and there’s a story that he was at his home and a visitor showed up someone claime to talk about philosophy with Voltaire and Voltaire sees a visitor and asks and where you’d come from before and the visitor says, Oh, I was just a Mr. healers.
+As a public philosopher Voltaire had a lot of influence in like you know pre revolution France and there’s a story that he was at his home and a visitor showed up someone claim to talk about philosophy with Voltaire and Voltaire sees a visitor and asks and where you’d come from before and the visitor says, Oh, I was just a Mr. healers.
 And Voltaire says, Oh, he’s a great man.
 He’s a great poet, a wonderful philosopher, almost a universal genius and the guest’s response like, Oh, that’s an admirable thing for you to say Voltaire because Mr. hailer does not say the same about you.
 Perhaps we are both mistaken then

 Weber: oh that’s a good line

-Biondi: I know it’s really a good line
+Zach: I know it’s really a good line

 Weber: perhaps were both mistaken them.
 Oh, I like that.
 I kind of reminds me of the old joke that you can go either way that if someone moves from Mississippi, Alabama or Alabama, Mississippi, the IQ of both states goes up

-Biondi: Your right .
+Zach: Your right .

 Cashio: Only people from Mississippi.
 It goes both ways.